 1.1.
 Productivity of different crops

 The data pertaining to the productivity of various crops grown by the respondents in the study area in different seasons are assembled in Table 1 and Fig. 1.
 The results revealed that the majority of rice growing respondents (35.94%) arrive between 40.1 to 48 q/ha productivity, followed by 23.43 per cent respondents got upto 32 q/ha, 20.94 per cent respondents 32.1 to 40 q/ha, and 19.69 per cent who received the rice productivity over 48 q/ha.
-The results showed that the majority of soybean growing respondents (56.91%) obtained up to 5 q/ha, followed by 30.89 per cent respondents between 5.1to 8 q/ha and 12.20 per cent who received the productivity over 8 q/ha..
+The results showed that the majority of soybean growing respondents (56.91%) obtained up to 5 q/ha, followed by 30.89 per cent respondents between 5.1to 8 q/ha and 12.20 per cent who received the productivity over 8 q/ha.
 The results indicated that the majority of wheat growing respondents (39.88%) arrive between 12.1to 14 q/ha productivity, followed by 36.20 per cent respondents obtained up to 12 q/ha, and 23.92 per cent who received the wheat productivity over 14 q/ha.

 Table 1: Distribution of respondents according to productivity of different crops